Recognition of Academic Achievement

 Although faculty may propose to teach a special topics course or to designate a General Education course, favorable consideration is given to courses that cohere to one or more of the following descriptions: multidisciplinary, collaborative teaching, travel/co-curricular activities, and reading and writing intensive.
 Classes range in size from 5 to 20 students.
 Under the direction of a faculty mentor, honors students are encouraged to complete an Honors Distinction project during their final year.

 - Live with other Honors students in a residence hall living-learning center (freshmen)

-- Take an unlimited number of credit hours and not pay an overload fee
+- Take an unlimited number of credit hours (with advisor approval) and not pay an overload fee

 A minimum 3.25 GPA overall and a 3.0 GPA in honors courses is required to remain qualified for graduation from the Honors Program.
 Graduation from the Honors Program is recognized during the graduation ceremony and indicated on the final transcript.